St. Paul Baptist Church-Morehead School

-St. Paul Baptist Church—Morehead School in Kinder, Louisiana is a historic church which doubled as a public school for African-American students.
+St. Paul Baptist Church—Morehead School near Kinder, Louisiana is a historic church which doubled as a public school for African-American students.
 The church was built c.
 1910.
 It was used as a public school from 1919 to c.
 1945.

 It is a simple wood-frame church with a hipped roof and a forward-projecting tower.
 Inside, it has a vaulted ceiling and a historic blackboard on its front wall.

 The church was added to the National Register of Historic Places in 2005.